|NURU 603||Advanced Health Assessment Across the Lifespan and Cultures||

 |NURU 610||Synthesis of Advanced Practice Management, Role and EBP||

-The Post-Doctoral Certificate, Family/Across the Lifespan Nurse Practitioner gives an APRN with a Ph.D. or DNP the opportunity to add a specialty in family nursing.
-Course work trains you to appropriately assess and improve healthcare needs of patients and populations.
+The Post-Doctoral Certificate, Psychiatric and Mental Health Nurse Practitioner, gives an APRN with a Ph.D. or DNP the opportunity to add a specialty in Psychiatric and Mental Health.

 - Expand your scope of practice, increase professional opportunities, and meet requirements for national certification in a new NP specialty.